printable version of this page

 Experience

-Independent BOD member, CEO Coach and Adjunct Professor in the Pepperdine executive MBA program
+Independent BOD member, CEO Coach and Adjunct Professor in the Pepperdine University and University of San Diego executive MBA programs

 Spruce Technologies, Inc., San Jose, California